-The Office of Substance Abuse participated in two major past research projects, one focusing on prevention, the other on treatment:
+The Office of Substance Use Disorder participated in two major past research projects, one focusing on prevention, the other on treatment:

 The prevention research project, known as the Diffusion Project, was the second in a pair of studies done in conjuntion with the Social Development Research Group a the University of Washington and several other states.
 The original study began in 1992 and was called the Six-State Consoritium.

 State Treatment Needs Assessment Project (STNAP), was used to estimate treatment needs in the state of Maine by using several different methodologies to collect the data.
 This project was don in conjunction with Research Triangle Institute in North Carolina.